rekire/autologin_plugin/README.md

 Autologin is not supported yet, since I am not aware of any API for that.

 ### Linux

 On Linux the [D-Bus] is used to save an query the password of your app.
 The native code uses for that like the [flutter_secure_storage] plugin [libsecret].
 Based on a [Blog entry][avaldes-blog] you can store your secrets also directly in [KeepassXC], however I was unable to test this integration.

 Autologin is not supported yet, since I am not aware of any API for that.

 ## TODO

 - [ ] Extend installation documentation.
 In the mean time you can use the [example app](./autologin/example).
-- [ ] Build and sign the Android sample app and publish it as artifact (ideally via GitHub Action)
+- [ ] Build and sign the Android sample app and publish it as artifact (ideally via GitHub Action and as instant app)

 [CredentialManager]: https://developer.android.com/reference/kotlin/androidx/credentials/CredentialManager
 [AndroidManifest]: https://developer.android.com/guide/topics/manifest/manifest-intro